pushparajsinh001/Stock-market-portfolio-app/README.md

 |                    | `node server.js` |

 To run this application locally, sign-up to get a free API key kere: https://financialmodelingprep.com/.
 Then inside ``` client/src/services ``` folder create a new file ```apikey.js```.
 Inside this file insert the line from bellow adding your API key where indicated:
+(if the file is already present use your own api key !)

 ```
 export const apikey = "API_key_here"